-I am proud of having established the information Centre BILINGUALISM MATTERS as a model of academic public engagement.
-I strongly believe that researchers have a responsibility to communicate the results of research in an accessible way to the general public.
-Bilingualism Matters is now having an impact in the Scottish community at different levels: families, schools, health services, policy makers.
-It has also developed a large network of branches in many European countries.
+I am proud of having established the research and information Centre BILINGUALISM MATTERS as a model of academic public engagement.
+I strongly believe that researchers have a responsibility to communicate the results of research in an accessible way to the general public, including families, educators, health professionals, policy makers, businesses.
+Bilingualism Matters has recently become a non-profit organisation and has developed a large international network of branches all over the world.

 CURRENT AND RECENT RESEARCH GRANTS